Home (Star Trek: Enterprise): Production

 Also appearing was Michael Reilly Burke as Koss—a character first mentioned in the first season episode "Breaking the Ice".
 Burke previously appeared as a Borg in Star Trek: The Next Generation and a Cardassian in Star Trek: Deep Space Nine.
 Also making their first appearances were Ada Maris as Captain Erika Hernandez, and Joanna Cassidy as T'Pol's mother, T'Les.
-Donner, Burke and Cassidy appeared in the Vulcan-arc episodes later in the season, while Maris appeared in the two-party Klingon story comprising "Affliction" and "Divergence".
+Donner, Burke and Cassidy also appeared in the Vulcan-arc episodes later in the season, while Maris appeared in the two-part Klingon story comprising "Affliction" and "Divergence".

 The seven-day filming began on August 4, finishing on August 12.
 The Enterprise standing sets were re-dressed for the interior scenes on the USS Columbia and a variety of swing sets were used.
 Outdoor scenes with Archer and Hernandez were filmed at Malibu Creek State Park.
-One area which had only previously been mentioned (but not seen) in Star Trek was the Fire Plains on Vulcan—in the Star Trek: Voyager episode "Innocence"; for "Home", it was created with computer-generated imagery.
-Allan Kroeker directed "Home", his second episode of the season after the first episode of "Storm Front"—although he had directed numerous episodes during the first three seasons.
+One area which had only previously been mentioned (but not seen) in Star Trek was the Fire Plains on Vulcan, in the Star Trek: Voyager episode "Innocence"; for "Home", it was created with computer-generated imagery.
+Allan Kroeker directed "Home", his second episode of the season, after the first episode "Storm Front" — although he had directed numerous episodes during the first three seasons.
 The episode's writer, Mike Sussman, wrote five of the previous season's episodes.